 (b) whether or not the person has previously refused or failed to do that act or thing and whether or not there is an imminent danger of substantial damage to any person if the person refuses or fails to do that act or thing.

+Note for this section:

-Note: The Commonwealth Act section 44 confers a similar power to grant injunctions on the Federal Court of Australia.
+The Commonwealth Act section 44 confers a similar power to grant injunctions on the Federal Court of Australia.

 Part 9 — WELS inspectors